cuducos/getgist/README.md

 Because of reasons I do not have a `dotfile` repository.
 I prefer to store my `.vimrc`, `.gitconfig`, `.bash_whatever` etc. as [Gists](http://gist.github.com/).

-Thus, to be honest, I wrote this script so update my `.vimrc` with one single command.
+Thus, to be honest, I wrote this script so I can update my `.vimrc` with one single command.

 ## Install